regadou/damap/examples/README.md

   - try running command "./simple.sh -debug" to see more configuration info
 - damac.sh loads any file or url passed on command line or starts a REPL if no arguments given
   - this version uses the Guice framework to resolve dependency injection
-  - try executing the following line in the REPL to see loaded configuration org.regadou.damai.Bootstrap.printDebugInfo(this["org.regadou.damai.Configuration"])
+  - at the prompt, you can type "all properties" (without the quotes) to see available functions
-- damai-agenda* files are for an experiment to integrate Damai within an existing web application
 - You can also look in resti/target folder for the resti.war file to deploy in your favorite servlet container